Guides for Brides logo

 The Ceremony

 During the ceremony, in the center of the mandap, a fire is kindled.
-Both the bride and groom circle this fire pit 7 times to signify 7 specific blessings they want from the gods.
+Both the bride and groom circle this fire pit 7 times to signify 7 specific blessings they want from the Gods.
 The bride and groom both repeat the prayers spoken by the priest.
 These are promises to be humble and faithful to God and each other.

 We have written a detailed guide to Hindu wedding ceremonies, which you can find here.